- UNSW

 Anti-racism policy

 UNSW Business School offers a workplace and learning environment that aims to ensure individuals and groups are not disadvantaged due to their background including race, nationality, descent, ethnicity, ethno-religious or national origin.
-For more information, see UNSW's Anti-racism Policy.
+For more information, see UNSW's Anti-racism Policy, opens in a new window.

 In this section